Last year, I declared that English wine had come a long way.

 All of my choices are white.
 I’ve yet to try a red where quality matches price.
 And I think rosé sparkling knocks the spots off the still versions.

-4 Responses to “English Wine Laid Bare”
+4 thoughts on “English Wine Laid Bare”